RedPRL/sml-dependent-lcf/README.md

-This repository contains a collection of modular libraries for building tactic-based refiners in the LCF tradition.
+This repository contains a collection of very modular libraries for building tactic-based refiners in the LCF tradition.

 ### LCF: modernized refinement proof